 Job Placement Specialist: Has the overall responsibility of planning, implementing, and coordinating job placement efforts at George T. Baker Aviation Technical College.
 The Job Placement Specialist is also the liaison between Baker Aviation and both current and future employers.
-The placement specialist will participate in the School Advisory Committee meetings, as well as in events pertaining to the Aviation Industry, upon the Principal's request.
-Is responsible for creating job opportunities for students of George T. Baker Aviation Technical College, by researching, identifying, and soliciting commitments from possible sources of employment and/or internship.
-The job developer will participate in the School
+The placement specialist will participate in the School Advisory Committee meetings and events pertaining to the Aviation Industry, at the principal's request.
+Is responsible for creating job opportunities for students at George T. Baker Aviation Technical College, by researching, identifying, and soliciting commitments from sources of employment and/or internship.